deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 **Date Point: 10y AV**
 **Planet Garden, Capitol System, Dominion Space**

 "You fought back."
-Warhorse observed.
+WARHORSE observed.

 "You're *damn* right I did."
 Regaari said, spitting the English word.
-He couldn't see Warhorse's mouth any more—the human had replaced his breathing mask and was reclining against a rock, but he saw the way the skin around his eyes and face stretched and wrinkled.
+He couldn't see WARHORSE's mouth any more—the human had replaced his breathing mask and was reclining against a rock, but he saw the way the skin around his eyes and face stretched and wrinkled.
 There was a smile under that mask.